resbaz/workshop_data_management/tute_1.rst

 report on **what type of students** are coming to our Workshops.

-Now that we think about it, Organisation is a data point that is related to the person-workshop relationship, not the person individually.
-In fact, we are also interested in the Career Stage of each person, and this falls into exactly the same basket.
-That will change over time **but we only want it in regards to our workshop, not to the person in particular**.
+Now that we think about it, Organisation is a data point that is related to the Person-Workshop relationship, not the Person individually.
+In fact, we are also interested in the Career Stage of each Person, and this falls into exactly the same basket.
+That will change over time **but we only want it in regards to our Workshop, not to the Person in particular**.

 That makes things more interesting.
 Maybe this can solve both our problems - how to relate the Person, the Workshop and how to record some extra data